-The use of batteries also makes it possible to provide a higher current intensity than that which a functioning photovoltaic panel can offer.
-This would be the case if several electrical devices were used at the same time.
+The use of batteries also makes it possible to provide a higher current intensity than what a photovoltaic panel can offer in operation.
+This would be the case if several electrical appliances were used at the same time.

-A battery consists of small 2V electric accumulators built into the same element.
+A battery consists of small 2V electric accumulators integrated in the same element.
 The batteries supply direct current at 6, 12, 24 or 48V.
 The accumulator is the cell that stores energy through an electrochemical process.

 How Do Solar Batteries Work?